-Once on dashboard, click on the big + button, i.e., create a resource to create a new resource.
+Once on the dashboard, click on the big + button, i.e., create a resource to create a new resource.
 In the search box, type and enter Ethereum to get all the Ethereum related templates that we would need.

 Once clicked on Ethereum Proof-of-Work Consortium, leave the deployment model as it is and press on Create button as shown in the following image:

-Once you click on create, you’ll see page where you need to fill certain details.
+Once you click on create, you’ll see the page where you need to fill certain details.
 Following are the step by step creation guidelines:

 - For Step 1, i.e., Basics, provide the Resource prefix to keep the consortium items segregated from other existing resources on your Azure portal.
 For example, I have given it a name "